When walking your dog, do you pay attention to what your dog is doing, or are you busy with your smartphone?

 Every day, I see people walking their dogs.
 There is nothing special about it.
 Dogs need to go out.

-One of the things dogs love to do is to sniff and smell signposts, walls and shrubs, but the people walking their dog continue walking, oblivious of what the dog is doing.
+One of the things dogs love to do is to sniff and smell signposts, walls, and shrubs.
+However, the people walking their dogs sometimes continue walking, oblivious to what the dog is doing.

 There is another thing I would like to mention.
 Many dog owners go with a leash that can be extended.
-Often, the dog runs to other side of the sidewalk and the leash obstructs the way for the pedestrians.
+Often, the dog runs to the other side of the sidewalk, and the leash obstructs the way for the pedestrians.

-Often, I see people with dogs and without dogs oblivious of what is happening around them, and even bump, or almost bump into signposts or electricity poles.
+Often, I see people with dogs and without dogs oblivious of what is happening around them, and even bump or almost bump into signposts or electricity poles.

-Just to make it clear, I don’t own a dog, and what I have written is just from observation.
+To clarify, I don’t own a dog, and what I have written is just from observation.

 Look at the World, not just at the Screen of Your Smartphone

 There is a whole beautiful world around you, which you miss when you glue your eyes to the small screen.

-This advice is suitable not only for dog owners, but for everyone.
+This advice is suitable not only for dog owners but for everyone.